Skip to Content

 Skrewball Whiskey

 If you are looking at this post, you probably have a bottle of Skrewball at home and wondering what to do with it.
 Skrewball whiskey is a flavored whiskey that tastes like peanut butter, as are other peanut butter whiskies.
+Plus, they made a fun peanut butter whiskey drink!

-• Peanut butter Whiskey is flavored whiskey made with real peanuts.
+• Peanut Butter Whiskey is flavored whiskey made with real peanuts.
 Skrewball was founded in 2018 by husband and wife Steven and Brittany Yeng, in San Diego, California.

 • Skrewball is very sweet, with a peanut finish with notes of caramel, coffee and vanilla.
 It is more like a liqueur than a whiskey.
 It is also vegan, which makes it a great option!